-Despite the trend toward marijuana decriminalization across many parts of the country, being caught driving while under the influence of marijuana in Georgia still carries a number of severe penalties.
+Despite the trend toward marijuana decriminalization across many parts of the country, being caught driving while under the influence of marijuana in Atlanta still carries a number of severe penalties.
 These penalties include fines of over $1,000, jail time ranging anywhere from a day to an entire year, community service, DUI risk reduction programs, and likely mandatory drug and alcohol counseling for up to six months.
 With these serious penalties in mind, it is important those accused consult an Atlanta marijuana DUI lawyer as soon as possible to begin preparing a defense and mitigating the damage of their charge.
-An experienced DUID lawyer in Atlanta will also be able to prepare the accused for what they should expect and help guide them through each step of the legal process.
-To learn more or discuss what steps you can take, call and schedule a consultation today.
+An experienced DUI drug attorney will also be able to prepare the accused for what they should expect and help guide them through each step of the legal process.

 Georgia has begun to relax its marijuana laws very slightly.
-In fact, in this past year, the Georgia legislature took away the license suspension for a person convicted of less than an ounce of marijuana.
+In fact, the state legislature recently took away the license suspension for a person convicted of less than an ounce of marijuana.
 Previously, a conviction for less than ounce of marijuana caused you to lose your license for at least a six-month period.
-Georgia law now states that as long as a person was not driving when they possessed marijuana, there is no need for a license suspension.
+State law now states that as long as a person was not driving when they possessed marijuana, there is no need for a license suspension.
 This represents a certain liberalization of the law, however, the legislature is focusing more and more on DUI detection for people driving under the influence of marijuana.

-A certain degree of decriminalization of marijuana by the Georgia legislature has occurred in the past couple of years.
+A certain degree of decriminalization of marijuana by the state legislature has occurred in the past couple of years.
 An example is allowing for a limited use of marijuana in medical emergencies or taking away the penalty of license suspension for marijuana possession.
-However, the slight decriminalization of marijuana in Georgia has actually had the effect of causing more emphasis on detecting drivers who are impaired by marijuana.
+However, the slight decriminalization of marijuana in Georgia has actually had the effect of causing more emphasis on detecting drivers who are impaired by marijuana in Atlanta.